rajasrip5/badd-labs/labs/B2/README.md

 Suppose there are two DEX pools, OttoSwap and CuseSwap, each of which maintains the same tokens, `TokenX` and `TokenY`.
 For instance, OttoSwap stores $3$ units of `TokenX` and $1$ units of `TokenY`.
 CuseSwap stores $1$ units of `TokenX` and $4$ units of `TokenY`.

 An adversary, Malloy, can conduct an arbitrage across the two pools to extract positive profit.
 For instance, Malloy can swap $1$ `TokenX` for $dy$ units of `TokenY` on CuseSwap.
 Through the constant product function, we can have $dy=2$.
-Malloy can then swap $2$ `TokenY` for $dx$ units of `TokenX` on OttoSwap.
+Malloy can then swap $2$ `TokenY` for $dx$ units of `TokenX` on OttoSwap .
 Again, through the constant product function, we can obtain $dx=2$.
 Thus, after these two swaps, Malloy can extract a profit of $dx-1=1$ unit of `TokenX`.

 In practice, while Malloy can carry out the two swap calls in two separate transactions, there is a risk of one transaction succeeding and the other failing.
 In that case, Malloy may miss the timing/opportunity of extracting positive profit.
 Thus, Malloy wants to run the two swaps in a delegated smart contract.
 The system architecture is depicted in the figure below.